| ..

 Aspirations

-to achieve top level performance requires detailed attention given
+to achieve top level performance requires detailed attention given to

-speed, flexibility, postural alignment, mental preparation and technical
+strength, speed, flexibility, postural alignment, mental preparation

-to yield our potential performance. -- Stephen M. Apatow
+will adapt, to yield our potential performance. -- Stephen M. Apatow

 |